umbane/carbon-project/esp32_firmware/README.md

 ## Overview

 This repository contains the firmware for the ESP32 microcontroller used in the solar power metering system.
 The firmware is designed to capture images of the meter's LCD screen, process the data, and transmit it to a server via Wi-Fi.
+In addition, it includes a voltage and current sensor module to measure the voltage and current.
+This provides a backup for the data captured by the camera.
+It also allows the addition of a seperate pcb for the voltage and current sensor, since not all current will necessarily be metered by the City Power.
+Users can independently measure the voltage and current, and the data will be transmitted to the server.

+> **Note"** This firmware is primarly designed to work with the ESP32 microcontroller and the OV2640 camera module.
+Supporting the secondary measurement circuit of the actual production of home solar power has yet to be implemented.
+It is also not currently able to provide verification of the data thus accumulated.
+We are exploring alternative methods of gaining community verification of the data via some form of honest broker that would audit the system capacity to ensure that the data is accurate, and that the data is not tampered with.
+If you have any ideas, please feel free to engage.

 ## Hardware Components